samskivert/website/blog/pending/road-to-rsp.md

 presentation of any programming model I've encountered, but seems full of excellent ideas, so I've been wading through David Barbour's posts with my Haskell glasses on.

-All of the ideas and insights in the programming model I've constructed so far originate in these influences.
+As far as I can tell, all of the ideas and insights in the programming model I've constructed so far originate in these influences.
 I'm just trying to package them up in a manner that is somewhat coherent and not completely objectionable to a working programmer.
 Maybe I'll have an original idea or two along the way, but if that turns out to be unnecessary, all the better.

 ## State and change